zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 This is the definition of the macrosurface normal $\small \bm{n}$ for a given microsurface.
 Furthermore, substitution $\small \bm{v} = \bm{n}$ in Eqn.
 1a yields the macrosurface area $\small A$.

 Eqn.
 1 tells us a few things.
 First, it says that the signed projected areas of the microsurface and the macrosurface must coincide in any given direction.
-Furthermore, by substituting a constant NDF (or, from the definition), we can see that the latter is measured in units of reciprocal solid angle.
+Furthermore, by substituting a constant NDF (or, from the definition), we can see that an NDF is measured in units of reciprocal solid angle.

 In the special case of $\small \bm{v} = \bm{n}$, the integrand is normalized: